 My mouse has been irritating me for a while as it was double-clicking by itself so I decided to do something about it as I was on the verge of launching it across the room and buying another.

 Instead of that I started fiddling with it and got it working perfectly again.
 Of course nowadays when I'm about to take something apart I get the camera out just in case I can share the info on here.
 Here's how to do it.

-Usually if your mouse has stopped working properly it's because it has got clogged up with dust.
-My Razer Deathadder is a great mouse, but the click is super sensitive.
-That's great when you're using it as just a thought clicks the button, or so it seems, but a bit of dust in there and it seems to love to double click by itself.
+Usually, if your mouse has stopped working properly it's because it has got clogged up with dust.
+My Razer Deathadder is a great mouse, but the click mechanism is super sensitive.
+That's great when you're using it as just light touch clicks the button, or so it seems, but a bit of dust in there and it seems to love to double click by itself.

-Once you've ran the blade all the way around there, then you can simply lift the top off the thing.
+Once you've run the blade all the way around there, then you can simply lift the top off the thing.

 Then you get to peer inside the beast.
 As you can see, mine was absolutely disgusting and filled with dust, hair and all sorts of stuff.
-I get hassled at home for being lazy with the vacuum, well I have to admit that in this case she's right, the inside of my mouse needs a bit more regular love and attention.
+I get hassled at home for being lazy with the vacuum, well I have to admit that in this case, my wife was right, the inside of my mouse needs a bit more regular love and attention.

 To get on with things I got a cotton bud, some alcohol and some antibacterial spray and got busy wiping up.
 Run the bud around the outside and basically anywhere that's dirty.
 The whole of the top of these mice is what is used to click, there isn't a separate button, so any dust around the edge stops it from working properly.

 After giving it a good scrub down inside I sprayed the top with antibacterial cleaner then rinsed it under the tap.

 After that, it's simply (well I say simply) a case of popping the top back on without breaking any of the tabs.
 The best way of doing this is to put the buttons back into position but don't push them down all the way, then pop the back part down.
 Then you can pop the button part down properly.